mountainkidai/rfSEClub/Programming/python/007_control_flow.md

 # 007 Control Flow

 Control flow in Python determines the order in which code is executed based on conditions and decisions.
-For young scientists in the rfSE Club, mastering control flow is essential for implementing logic in scientific programs, such as simulations, data analysis, or decision-making algorithms.
+For students in the rfSE Club, mastering control flow is essential for implementing logic in scientific programs, such as simulations, data analysis, or decision-making algorithms.

 ## If-Else Statements